BietSoft/brixx.docs/brixx-script/README.md

 ## `.UUID()`

 Returns a Brixx uuid string.
-The uuid is grouped as 32 hexadecimal characters with four hyphens.
-The number of characters per hyphen is 8-4-4-4-12.
-The last section of four, or the N position, indicates the format and encoding in either one to three bits.
+The uuid is grouped as 32 hexadecimal characters with four hyphens in five groups `XXXXXXXX`-`XXXX`-`XXXX`-`XXXX`-`XXXXXXXXXXXX` The number of characters per group is 8-4-4-4-12

-`XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`
-`└──────┘ └──┘ └──┘ └──┘ └──────────┘`
- &nbsp; &nbsp; &nbsp; &nbsp;1 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;2 &nbsp; &nbsp; &nbsp; &nbsp;3 &nbsp; &nbsp; &nbsp; &nbsp;4 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;5

 **`Returns`**